aruppen/xwot.py/README.md

 # xwot.py

-xwot.py is a collection of Pyhton tools developing xWoT web applications based on the [xWoT meta-model](http://diuf.unifr.ch/drupal/sites/diuf.unifr.ch.drupal.softeng/files/file/publications/ruppena/meta-model.pdf) introduced by Andreas Ruppen and Jacques Pasquier.
+xwot.py is a collection of Python tools for developing xWoT web applications based on the [xWoT meta-model](http://diuf.unifr.ch/drupal/sites/diuf.unifr.ch.drupal.softeng/files/file/publications/ruppena/meta-model.pdf) introduced by Andreas Ruppen and Jacques Pasquier.

 For more details visit the website of the [Software Engineering Research Group / University of Fribourg](https://diuf.unifr.ch/drupal/softeng/).